ShiftForward/malamute/README.md

     get /api/ping
         Returns a pong

-More information is available trough Swagger on `http://localhost:8000/swagger`
+More information is available at Swagger on `http://localhost:8000/swagger`

 ## Build & Run

 ### Building

-    sbt update
     sbt compile

 ### Run